fcamilleri22/dots/README.md

 - `nerd-fonts-fira-code`: AKA 'Fura Code' - font I use in editors/other code not inside live terminals.
 Includes emojis and icons, as well as programming ligatures.
 - `oomox`: a sexual act performed among consenting Ferengi.
 Also, a GTK theme generator that works wonderfully in conjunction with python-pywal in order to make sure that our UI stays uniformly themed.

-## On Security
-I'm not a security engineer, a penetration tester, or a computer cracker.
-I'm putting faith in the people contributing to the Linux Kernel, Arch Linux, and Manjaro as far as the security of the base system goes.
-I am also assuming that anything included in the installation list is also secure.

-As far as the security of the parts I am responsible for, namely, this installation process, there aren't many moving parts to it, thus not a lot of surface area for attack.
-We ensure that we are not running the entire install script as root so each individual part can elevate permissions ONLY when required.
-The largest possible vector in this process is when we install packages of the AUR.
-AUR package build scripts, aka PKGBUILDs, are user submitted and maintained, meaning anyone can contribute.
-Because of this, there is always a chance of an unknown party adding malicious code to a PKGBUILD -- most times something like this has happened, however, it has been purely accidental (yet still destructive.)

-e.g.: a PKGBUILD ends with a cleanup script to delete files created in a normally sensitive area, such as /tmp/some_package_name.
-What if the maintainer accidentally typos in a space after one of the slashes and ends up invoking `rm -rf / tmp/some_package_name` instead?
-Can you say *"Oooof?"*

-In recent memory, however, there have been [cases of deliberate malicious code inside PKGBUILDS](https://www.bleepingcomputer.com/news/security/malware-found-in-arch-linux-aur-package-repository/).
-To defend against something more sophisticated like this, I've made sure to only grab just four things from the AUR.
-If you're super paranoid about this vector, you may read the contents of each PKGBUILD at the [AUR website](aur.archlinux.org) or during prompts that pop up during the installation process.
-Look especially for lines that invoke programs such as `curl` or `wget`, as well as lists of URLs that may exist in the PKGBUILD's `source` field.
-Most times, these are fine, as these scripts need some mechanism for fetching their code from wherever said code actually lives.

-Other potential attack vectors I'm aware of while using this include script copypasta from the internet - please read and understand any code you paste and run in your terminal - and from other non-centrally maintained package managers with open publishing standards such as `npm`.
-Ultimately, it is up to the user to **BE VIGILANT!**

 ## **HEY!** In the introduction to this obscenely long doc, you mentioned the word "GAMING?"
 How do I game with this?
 Aside from a few small Linux native Steam games I keep installed on my laptop for when I'm traveling, **I do not game with this setup.** All machines I use at work are exactly that: work machines.
 My primary computer at home is a Windows machine with tons of memory and an 8-core hyperthreaded AMD Ryzen processor (16 cores!), which I built with virtualizing clusters of small Linux machines and simulating distributed systems in mind.
 If I'm gaming, it's happening in Windows.